Find Affordable College Courses

 Campbellsville, KY

-Campbellsville University ranked #9 on this year’s Most Popular Computer Science Master’s Degree Schools in the Southeast Region list.
-Located in the distant town of Campbellsville, Campbellsville University is a private not-for-profit school with a fairly large student population.
+Campbellsville University did quite well in this year’s ranking of the most popular places for computer science students to get a master’s degree.
+It came in at #9 on the list.
+Located in the distant town of Campbellsville, Campbellsville University is a private not-for-profit college with a large student population.

 About 18% of the students majoring in compsci at the school are women while 82% are male.